 There is a substantial dearth of knowledge about oil spills in Arctic conditions.
-The Commission has recommended a substantial research program on the behavior of oil in ice infested oceans for more than ten years.
-In addition, the Commission has had substantial discussions with the Oil Spill Recovery Institute.
+The Commission's Report Advancing Oil Spill Response in Ice-Covered Waters (USARC Special Report 04-1) has recommended a substantial research program on the behavior of oil in ice infested waters.
+In addition, the Commission has had substantial discussions on the subject with the Oil Spill Recovery Institute.
 The Commission, in collaboration with the Alaska Clean Seas Association and others, has recommended test burns in the Arctic Ocean to study the variety of questions associated with this highly effective method of disposing of oil on the sea.
 The Commission recommends that the Coast Guard in cooperation with the EPA, OSRI, the State of Alaska and others commence such a program soon, before the question is made imperative by an accident in the Arctic.
 The Commission also notes that the only US vessels capable of responding to an oil spill in the presence of substantial sea ice coverage are the Coast Guard icebreakers.
-The Commission is concerned that there is inadequate contingency planning for a spill in the Arctic ice off the north slope of Alaska.
+The Commission is concerned that there is inadequate contingency planning for a spill in the Arctic ice off the north slope of Alaska and recommends that the Coast Guard make adequate preparation for such a spill.
+We also note our comments above on the re-authorization of OPA 90 and our recommendation that research funding be restored with an emphasis on oil in ice.